 Beyond making development easier, this is a significant step forward in making macOS safer.
 Taken in conjunction with the Apple EndpointSecurity Framework, developers gain advanced security capabilities to monitor and authorize system events, detect and deter malicious activity, and develop extensions in userspace that communicate with the kernel – without leaving the system vulnerable or unstable.

 Apple’s new EndpointSecurity Framework and System Extensions have a lot of promise, and here at Kandji, we’re looking forward to the new opportunities it opens up for MDM (mobile device management) solutions.
-As the only MDM with a pre-built library of security controls and the industry’s first one-click compliance framework, we take security seriously and look forward to developing modern features that make the most out of the latest evolutions in the world of macOS threat detection and security development.
+As the only MDM with a pre-built library of security controls and the industry’s first one-click compliance agent, we take security seriously and look forward to developing modern features that make the most out of the latest evolutions in the world of macOS threat detection and security development.